Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia vs. Duke College Football Odds, Plays and Insights

 ACC opponents square off when the Virginia Cavaliers (4-2, 0-0 ACC) host the Duke Blue Devils (3-3, 0-0 ACC) on Saturday, October 16, 2021 at Scott Stadium.
-Virginia is favored by 11 points.
-The game has a point total set at 69.
+Virginia is favored by 10.5 points.
+The total has been set at 69 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.